danoliver1/kubernetes-201/gateway-api/finish.md

 ### WELL DONE !

-The Gateway API allows different teams to effictively manage their own resources.
+Just to recap what we've learned, the Gateway API allows different teams to effictively manage their own resources.

 For example,

- - **Cluster Operators:** responsible for Setting up and maintaining Istio and the Gateway CRDs.
+ - **Cluster Operators:** responsible for setting up and maintaining Istio and the Gateway CRDs.

  - **Platform Engineers:** responsible for creating the namespaces and Gateways, or providing a self-service method to provision these.